Photographs by Lucas Jackson/Reuters

 The massive island is in the Arctic, which is warming twice as fast as the rest of the planet, and it is the largest contributor to the rising sea levels that could become catastrophic for coastal cities around the world.

-The average sea level has risen by about 7-8 inches since 1900, according to a major climate report released by the Trump administration last year.
+The average sea level has risen by about 7-8 inches since 1900, according to a major climate report released by the Trump administration in 2017.
 Almost half of that has happened in the last 25 years.

 What will the next 100 years look like?
 Or the next 20?
 How fast will the waters continue to rise, and when will it put cities at risk?
 That’s what scientists are still trying to pinpoint.

-Before heading to Greenland this year, Jackson had been warned.
+Before heading to Greenland, Jackson had been warned.
 But not about the melting ice.

 “Literally every person I talked to that had ever been to Greenland said it's great except there's clouds of mosquitoes so big that you think you're going to die,” he said.
 “That worried me a little bit.
 Apparently because there's just a lot of standing water there.”